PR Tips: Taking Control of the Conversation in a Digital World

 #1: Get Smarter with Your Press Release

 You need to be more creative with your communications.
-Let’s imagine a PR firm that specialises in beauty and personal care sends out multiple press releases for the same product over time.
+Let’s imagine a PR firm that specializes in beauty and personal care sends out multiple press releases for the same product over time.
 A media intelligence platform provides the tools needed to compare the performance of each release and benchmarking their impact on reach, share of voice, keyword themes associated with the brand.
 The company can now track impact and ROI by asking and answering questions like:

 - How did various releases compare in reaching our target audience?